Mimicry-Protocol/TAMI/README.md

 - ```N``` = Number of Non-Excluded NFTs in Collection X with a Secondary Market Sale
 - ```D``` = Divisor<sub>old</sub> * (Index Price<sub>new</sub> / Index Price<sub>old</sub>)

-For the purposes of this calculation, assume that each collection's Index Price begins with a Divisor value of ```First Secondary-Market Sale Price of any NFT in the Collection / $1,000```.
+For the purposes of normalization, assume that each collection's Index Price begins with a Divisor value of ```First Secondary-Market Sale Price of any NFT in the Collection / $1,000```.
 When the second NFT in the Index Price records its first secondary market sale, the Divisor is adjusted.
 The same happens when the third NFT in the Index Price records its first secondary market sale, and the fourth, and so on.